totoberni/TAETPU/README.md

   - `--profile`: Enable performance profiling

 - **Dataset Viewing**:
-  - `--view`: View datasets instead of processing them
   - `--dataset-type [raw|clean|auto]`: Type of datasets to view
   - `--examples N`: Number of examples to show (default: 3)
   - `--detailed`: Show detailed information about examples

-Processed datasets are saved to the `/app/mount/src/datasets/clean` directory in the Docker container.

 ### Viewing Datasets